hmrc/crypto/README.md

 - `AesGcmAdCrypto`

   It is similar to `AesGCMCrypto`, but it additionally takes some associated data when encrypting and decrypting.
+This can be used to prevent copying encrypted data to another context.

   It is a replacement to `SecreGCMCipher` that was previously included in many clients; and to simplify migration, it represents the encrypted data with `EncryptedValue` rather than `Crypted`.